 AT&T’s intensive employee research resulted in the following cultural tenets:

 Serve Customers First: When making hiring decisions, AT&T looks for employees who have a passion for serving customers—and then gives them ample opportunity to do so.
 “Our employees were saying, ‘Empower us.
 Give us the opportunity to serve our customers and take care of their issues.’
 And we’ve done that,” says Santone.
-She cites an increase in NPS (net promoter scores, which measure the quality of the customer experience) as evidence that those efforts are making a difference.
+She cites an increase in NPS (net promoter scores, which measure the quality of the customer experience) as evidence that their efforts to procure top talent staffing are making a difference.

 Be Bold: Employees are encouraged to speak their minds and share their opinions.
 This tenet “is all about candor and respect,” says Santone.
 “We want people to be bold and share which things are going well and where we have opportunities,” she says, citing an internal performance management system that allows employees to recognize their colleagues’ efforts, collaborative teamwork and cost-saving initiatives, and offer ideas.

 Move Fast: Simplifying day-to-day work enables individuals to serve the customers first, rather than spending time and energy on unnecessary tasks.